Skip to content

 FRAMEPARAMReads frame-level metadata (mode, flags, resolved target).
 Enables frame code to introspect its own execution context.

 APPROVE is the central innovation: it's how account code tells the protocol "I've verified this transaction, proceed."
-The other four opcodes give frame code access to the transaction and frame context it needs to make that decision.
+The other opcodes give frame code access to transaction, frame, and signature context it needs to make that decision.